stevealexrs/OpenCore-Legion-5i-17IMH05H/README.md

 | Touchpad | Not working |
 | Mac App Store Login | Not working |

+## Debug Vs Release
+The main differences are debug logging and opencanopy gui.
+Release also disable opencore from applying smbios data to windows.

 ## Troubleshooting
 Make sure you have followed all recommended steps in Dortania guide before continuing.
 ### Kernel Panic